doobah/icepack/README.md

     - Category ID = 4 [byte]
     - Size of a key [int]
     - Size of an item [int]
-  - If the type is a struct:
+  - If the type is a regular struct:
     - Category ID = 5 [byte]
     - Size of an instance [int]
     - The number of serializable fields in the type [int]
     - For each field:
       - The field name [string]
       - The size of the field in bytes [int]
-  - If the type is a normal class:
+  - If the type is a regular class:
     - Category ID = 6 [byte]
     - Size of an instance [int]
     - Whether the type has a parent [bool]